jlorieau/mollib/docs/cli/measure.rst

 For example, a checkered sheet assignment ('E E E E E') will be assigned as a single contiguous ß-strand ('EEEEEEEEE') if all residues in the block have ß-strand backbone dihedral angles.
-310-helices are another example in which the 'i' and 'i+3' residues are hydrogen bonded, yet the 'i+1' and 'i+2' residues are not.
+310-helices are another example in which the 'i' and 'i+3' residues are hydrogen bonded, yet the 'i+1' and 'i+2' residues may not be.
 In this case, the gap will be filled by assigning residues 'i' through 'i+3' as 310-helix, if all four residues have helical dihedral angles.

 Additionally, assigning blocks will label the minor classification of N- and